sair-lab/KCC/tracking/README.md

 # Visual Tracking Using Kernel Cross-Correlator (KCC)

-This tracker can be inserted into the tracker benchmark directly:
+This tracker can be inserted into the tracker benchmark (MATLAB version) directly:

     https://sites.google.com/site/trackerbenchmark/benchmarks/v10